AntoineJo/MEMPowerBI/README.md

 ## Get data from MEM CM
 To connect you MEM CM, you just need to enter the name of the server hosting the Configuration Manager SQL Database and the Database name (usually CM_[name of your primary site])

+## Publish it to the PowerBI Service
+You can use that report in the PowerBI Service and have a scheduled refresh.
+To do so, you'll need to deploy the PowerBI Gateway to allow the service to access your onPrem SQL